 This is why meetings without tables are often better.
 Try removing tables or finding a couple of sofas oppositive each other.
 You’d be surprised at how effective this can be.

 5. Positioning in a meeting

 The middle seat is often described as the power seat.
-The head of the table is a common phrase and seating position for those in power.
-You can often tell the most influential person in a meeting by how others sit around them – they often end up in the middle seat.
-Think Alan Sugar in The Apprentice or The Head of the Table in almost any business or military film.
+The head of the table is a common phrase and a seating position for those in power.
+You can often tell the most influential person in a meeting by how others sit around them – they often end up in the middle seat as people flock beside them.
+Think about Alan Sugar in The Apprentice or The Head of the Table in almost any business.
+They sit at the head.
 If you’re not the power person in the room be cautious about sitting in the power seat 🙂 If you are, take that seat.
 What if you don’t know?
 Apply caution and sit where you like – just not opposite someone you disagree with regularly.

 Sit well in your chair.
-The general advice is to imagine that the upright back of an office chair is hot and unbearable to lean on.
-Push yourself to the back of the chair and lean slightly off the upright back – remember – it’s hot!
+The general advice is to push your bum to the back of the chair and lean slightly off with an upright back.
 This will keep your spine straight and give you a sense of presence and attentiveness (leaning forward).
 We cover this in much more detail in the workshop.

 6. Contribution in a meeting

 Generally speaking those who contribute early in a meeting are often seen as more trustworthy and confident – but don’t talk for the sake of it.
 No point in contributing early and then rambling on about pointless stuff.

 If you have something salient to add, don’t leave it until too late in the meeting.
 I used to work with someone who would add really critical insights right at the end of the meeting throwing it all up in the air – usually resulting in another meeting to deal with these new insights – don’t be that person.